IrinaSing/Home-page-Irina/CONTRIBUTING.md

 ### Issues
 - Please give your Issue a clear and descriptive **title**.
-- Describe a problem as precise as possible.
+- Describe a problem as precisely as possible.
 - Add an appropriate label (bug, enhancements, question etc.)

 ### Documentation Styleguide
 Please use Markdown in your PRs and issues.

 ### Code of conduct
-Please consider that in this project we stick to a standart [Contributor Covenant Code of Conduct](https://github.com/IrinaSing/Home-page-Irina/blob/main/CODE_OF_CONDUCT.md).
+Please consider that in this project we stick to a standard [Contributor Covenant Code of Conduct](https://github.com/IrinaSing/Home-page-Irina/blob/main/CODE_OF_CONDUCT.md).

 ## Thank you!